Rajas of the Ganges

 Designed by: Inka Brand,Markus Brand

 You begin the game with two workers.
-In each round, players will take turns placing their workers on the board for a benefit of some kind – these are called actions.
-When all workers are placed, they return to their owners, and a new round begins.
+In each round, players will take turns placing their workers on the board for a benefit of some kind – actions.
+When all workers are placed and actions taken, they return to their owners, and a new round begins.
 Players also begin the game with four dice (one of each colour) which can be used to pay for actions, and a province board they will develop during the game by laying connecting tiles on it.

-The main board is divided into several areas: perhaps most important is the quarry, where you can place a worker and pay dice to develop your province board, taking a tile and using it to expand outwards from your residence at the top of the board.
-The tiles contain markets and buildings, and when you add them to your board they earn you money (markets) or glory (buildings).
-This is the hub of the game, as your goal is to improve your standing on both counts.
+The main board is divided into several areas: perhaps most important is the quarry, where you can place a worker and pay dice to develop your own personal province board, which will define your success in the game: taking a province tile and using it to expand outwards from your residence at the top of the board.
+The tiles contain markets and buildings, and when you add them to your board they earn you money (markets) or fame (buildings).
+This is the nub of the game, as your goal is to improve your standing on both counts.

 The rest of the main board itself is the various cogs you can turn to help yourself achieve these goals.
-Move your boat along the river to pick up bonuses at each spot.
+Move your boat along the river for bonuses wherever you stop.
 Claim money for the markets on your province board at market place.
 Grab more dice, or take one of the six special actions at the palace.
-Dotted around the board are ways to increase the glory earned for buildings, and even a way to improve your karma: somewhat unlike life, the karma in Rajas of the Ganges can be used to manipulate your dice – which can come in very handy when you need a particular number.
+Dotted around the board are ways to increase the glory earned for buildings, and even a way to improve your karma: in Rajas of the Ganges karma is used to manipulate your dice – which can come in very handy when you need a particular number.

 Certain points on the money and glory track (and the river) trigger extra bonuses such as more dice, boat movement, or even extra workers.
 The box also comes with options to play slightly different versions for even more powerful bonuses or special river tiles for when you’re familiar with the basic game.